G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: Robust Transformation Estimation

+In this equation, $n_y$ denotes the normal to the plane, and $d_y$ represents the direction of the line.
+The nearest neighbor search leverages a KD-Tree structure, where building the tree requires a time complexity of \(O(n \log(n))\) and querying the nearest point has a complexity of \(O(m \log(n))\), with $m$ and $n$ being the numbers of sampled points in $V_{\mathcal{X}}$ and $V_{\mathcal{Y}}$, respectively.
+Furthermore, the verification of $(\mathbf{R}^{*}_{m}, \mathbf{t}^{*}_{m})$ will be omitted if it is too close to an already evaluated one.

-where $n_y$ and $d_y$ represent the plane normal and the line direction, respectively.
-We select Dynamic Covariance Scaling (DCS)\cite{agarwal2013robust} as $\hat{\rho}(\cdot)$ and contrast it with other kernels including Tukey, Cauchy, Huber\cite{zhang1997parameter}, and TLS in Section \ref{exp:ab_study}.
+For the selection of the evaluation function $\hat{\rho}(\cdot)$, we employ Dynamic Covariance Scaling (DCS)\cite{agarwal2013robust} and compare its performance to other robust kernels, including Tukey, Cauchy, Huber\cite{zhang1997parameter}, and TLS.
+This comparative analysis is presented in Section \ref{exp:ab_study}.